Celebrating International Friendship (Interact Live February 21, 2019)

 This program is now complete.
+The original program promo is available above.
 Archived segments from the interviews below are now available for each guest.
 Just click on the guest name below to be taken to their particular program.

 Celebrate International Friendship with Zena

 Currently a teacher in Oregon, Zena, a Peace Corps volunteer who spent two years in Mongolia then another year on her own serving in a refugee camp in Calais, France, describes her experiences, shares insights on what she learned about the people and cultures in each location, and offers her thoughts on the importance of increasing one’s knowledge of different peoples and cultures.
 Learn more about Mongolia here and here.

 Celebrate International Friendship with Alberte Jensen and Emma Lewis

 View this video to hear from Alberte Jensen and Emma Lewis.
 Alberte is a foreign exchange student from Glumso, Denmark, and Emma is her host sister.
 Learn about life in Denmark and what it’s been like to spend a year in America.
 Find out about the excitement of hosting a foreign exchange student.
 Celebrate how everyone’s life is changed when you meet people from other places and cultures.
 Click on the links to learn more about Alberte’s home town of Glumso and her country of Denmark.